The System of Bikram Yoga Poses

 Supta vajrasana - Fixed firm pose

-Inhale lift chest, knees together
+Inhale, lift chest, and knees together

 Ardha kurmasana - Half tortoise pose

-Hips forward, chest up, chin up, look back, inhale go back
+Hips forward, chest up, chin up, look back, inhale, go back

 Janushirasana with paschimottanasana - Head to knee with stretching pose